Expertise (7)

 Biography

-Libby Sharrow has brought questions of how public policy has shaped understandings of gender, race, sexuality, disability, and class to national media, including the Washington Post, the Boston Globe and New York Times.
+Libby Sharrow has brought questions of how public policy has shaped understandings of gender, race, sexuality, disability and class to national media, including the Washington Post, the Boston Globe and New York Times.

-With particular interest in the history of Title IX, Sharrow's book "Equality Unfulfilled: How Title IX's Policy Design Undermines Change to College Sports" examines how, fifty years after its passage, sex-based inequalities in college athletics remain the reality.
+With particular interest in the history of Title IX, Sharrow's book "Equality Unfulfilled: How Title IX's Policy Design Undermines Change to College Sports" examines how, 50 years after its passage, sex-based inequalities in college athletics remain the reality.

 Video